MicroEJ/docs/VEEPortingGuide/vgImage.rst

 .. code-block::

-   # convert an AVD in compatible AVD format
+   # convert an AVD in a compatible AVD format
    /avd_image.xml:AVD
-   # convert a SVG in compatible AVD format
+   # convert an SVG in a compatible AVD format
    /svg_image.svg:AVD

 .. _section_vg_image_engine: